Car Bomb (band): History

 Singer Michael Dafferner premiered his first independently released film [Why_You_Do_This], a feature-length documentary about "money, touring, and technical metal", at the Queen's World Film Festival in August 2011.
 The band's New York rehearsal space was flooded in early 2012, with most of the equipment being lost or damaged.

-The band released their second full-length album w^w^^w^w in 2012, featuring a guest vocal appearance from Joseph Duplantier of the band Gojira. w^w^^w^w is supposedly pronounced 'w click w', but guitarist Greg Kubacki mentioned "a lot of people are now calling it the 'waveform record,' which works too."
+The band released their second full-length album w^w^^w^w in 2012, featuring a guest vocal appearance from Joseph Duplantier of the band Gojira. w^w^^w^w is officially pronounced "w click w", but guitarist Greg Kubacki mentioned "a lot of people are now calling it the 'waveform record,' which works too."

 In September 2016, the band released a new track "From the Dust of This Planet" on Bandcamp from their forthcoming album Meta.
 Through October, the band previewed the tracks "Gratitude" and "Sets", and the video for "Black Blood".
 Meta was released on October 28, 2016.
 Duplantier had a guest vocal appearance for the second Car Bomb album in a row, and Frank Mullen from Suffocation joined the band in the studio for the first time.

 The band accompanied the release with gigs starting with Gojira and the Dillinger Escape Plan in November 2016, and followed with a world tour including the US, Europe, and the UK supporting Gojira in early 2017.

 The album Mordial was released on September 27, 2019.
 It was recorded at Silvercord Studios, written/produced by Greg Kubacki and mixed by Adam "Nolly" Getgood (Periphery, Devin Townsend, Animals as Leaders).
 The first single off the album, "Dissect Yourself", was released on May 30, 2019.
 Two other singles were released prior to the release of the full album: "Scattered Sprites" and "HeLa".